worldsayshi/pokemon-coding-challenge/pokemon-challenge-backend/README.md

 - [X] Create database in kubernetes or outside
 - [X] Create a proper "test rig"
 - [ ] TDD: Implement endpoint(s) for data ingestion
-    - [ ] Recheck the requirements to be sure I'm onm the right track! <-- HERE!
+    - [X] Recheck the requirements to be sure I'm onm the right track! <-- HERE!
+    - [ ] Bug: next_evolution and prev_evolution are shown as string[] in swagger.
+That's not good...
+        - I need to split the swagger type from the database type!
     - [ ] Bug: multiplier field should be a float, not an integer!
 Need a migration.
 - [ ] TDD: Implement other endpoints.
 - [ ] Create initial migration for entities